 At our cafe, customers come first.
 Since the day we set up shop, we have always kept our customers as our top priority, and have taken note of the best practices to keep them happy.
-Happy customers have a direct effect on our ability to hire and train adults with disability.
+Happy customers have a direct effect on our ability to hire and train adults with disabilities.

-To explore Ada’s unique customer experience, we started by asking ourselves some questions.
-Are customers at Ada’s happy?
-Do they support our mission?
-Do they like our coffee?
+To explore Ada’s unique customer experience, we started asking ourselves questions like "Are customers at Ada’s happy?"
+"Do they support our mission?"
+"Do they like our coffee?".

-Our entire team had several ideas about this.
 Personal experiences, feedback and observation of the customers led to a general idea about customer satisfaction within the team.
-By tracking the feedback and experiences over the last two years, we knew for instance, that customers loved the Wonderful Wendy Sandwich, that they enjoyed our outdoor seating and that sometimes speed of service would reduce customer satisfaction for a few.
+By tracking the feedback and experiences over the last two years, we knew for instance, that customers loved the 'Wonderful Wendy Sandwich', that they enjoyed our outdoor seating and that sometimes speed of service was an issue.

 But, we wanted to go a step further.
 How could we better understand what was working and what was not?

 To investigate customer experiences/satisfaction, we conducted a series of in-depth interviews with our customers.
 Our interviewee demographic ranged from high school students to senior citizens who have been Palo Alto residents for over 50 years.
 Our interviewees had diverse backgrounds and hailed from over 5 different countries.

 Here are some of our biggest learnings:

-These takeaways resulted in our decision to have more visual communication about our mission, increase the ways in which our employees interact with the customers and plan on introducing mission oriented customer engagement strategies
+These takeaways resulted in our decision to have more visual communication about our mission, increase the ways in which our employees interact with the customers and plan on introducing mission oriented customer engagement strategies.